Biomedical & Sports

 Development of microengineered organ-on-chip technologies to investigate how vitamin D influences vascular inflammation and monocyte functions in atherosclerosis.

-Principal Investigator: Assistant Professor Hou Han Wei
+Principal Investigator: Associate Professor Hou Han Wei

 Sports & Biomechanics